Expressways of China: Signage

-Expressways in China are signed in both Simplified Chinese and English (except for parts of the Jingshi Expressway, which relies only on Chinese characters, and some provinces, in Inner Mongolia for example signs are in Mongolian and Chinese, and in XUAR the signs are in Chinese and Uyghur Language which uses Perso-Arabic alphabet).
+Expressways in China are signed in both Simplified Chinese and English (except for parts of the Jingshi Expressway, which relies only on Chinese characters, and some provinces: for example, in Inner Mongolia signs are in Chinese and Mongolian; in Xinjiang the signs are in Chinese and Uyghur, which uses the Perso-Arabic alphabet; and in southern Guangxi some signage are in Chinese and Vietnamese).

 The signs on Chinese expressways use white lettering on a green background, like Japanese highways, Italian autostrade, Swiss autobahns and United States freeways.
 Newer signage places the exit number in an exit tab to the upper right of the sign, making them very similar in appearance to American freeway signs.

 Exits are well indicated, with signs far ahead of exits.
 There are frequent signs that announce the next three exits.
 At each exit, there is a sign with the distance to the next exit.
 Exit signs are also posted 3000 m, 2000 m, 1000 m, and 500 m ahead of the exit, immediately before the exit, and at the exit itself.

 Service areas and refreshment areas are standard on some of the older, more established expressways, and are expanding in number.
 Gas stations are frequent.

 Signs indicate exits, toll gates, service/refreshment areas, intersections, and also warn about keeping a fair distance apart.
 "Distance checks" are commonplace; the idea here is to keep the two-second rule (or, as Chinese law requires, at least a 100 m distance between cars).
 Speed checks and speed traps are often signposted (in fact, on the Jingshen Expressway in the Beijing section, even the cameras have a warning sign above them), but some may just be scarecrow signs.
 Signs urging drivers to slow down, warning about hilly terrain, banning driving in emergency lanes, or about different road surfaces are also present.
 Also appearing from time to time are signs signaling the overtaking lane (which legally should only be used to pass other cars).
 Although most English signs are comprehensible, occasionally the English is garbled.

 Many expressways have digital displays.
-These displays may advise against speeding, indicate upcoming road construction, warn of traffic jams, or alert drivers to rain.
+These displays may advise against speeding, indicate upcoming road construction, warn of traffic jams, or alert drivers to adverse weather.
 Recommended detours are also signaled.
-The great majority of messages are only in Chinese.
+The great majority of messages are only displayed in Chinese.